-Rushil Zutshi is a doctoral candidate at the Pardee RAND Graduate School and an assistant policy researcher at RAND.
-His research interests include electric vehicles, labor markets, development policy and climate change and its effect on the developing world.
+Rushil Zutshi (he/him) is a doctoral candidate at the Pardee RAND Graduate School and an assistant policy researcher at RAND.
+His interests include the applications of innovative methodologies in behavioral health and social movements.

-At RAND he has worked on multiple behavioral health interventions for the cessation of risky behaviors in vulnerable populations.
-He also has experience in development, energy economics, and quantitative research methodologies.
+At RAND he has worked on multiple behavioral health interventions and models for the cessation of risky behaviors in vulnerable populations.
+He also has experience in development studies and quantitative research methodologies.

 Prior to joining RAND, Zutshi worked as a research intern at the Center for Study of Science, Technology and Policy in India.
 There, his work comprised conducting feasibility studies and risk analysis studies for micro-grid installations in rural India.
 His other work includes gauging the techno-economic feasibility of a wirelessly charged electric bus system in Pittsburgh, PA.